akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 171: Saturday August 14, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: Writing out my study plan for the weekend and then not doing it

+**My Feelings**: Focusing has been really, really tough the last few days.
+A lot of things on my mind.
+Really pulling out every trick in the book and not having a lot of success.
+Trying to write it all out and see if that helps.

 ### Days 170: Friday August 13, 2021

 **Pomodoros Completed**: 7